 Virtual currency may be used to pay for goods or services or held for investment.
-Although Bitcoin is the most well-known type of cryptocurrency, there are now various types of these “coins” that includes Bitcoin down to “penny-stock” type of exchanges.
+Although Bitcoin is the most well-known type of cryptocurrency, there are now various types of these “coins” that include Bitcoin down to “penny-stock” type of exchanges.

 Equitable Distribution of Virtual Assets

 Cryptocurrencies follow the same rule of asset division in a divorce.
 For example, if at the time of divorce there exist two Bitcoins and no marital exemptions apply, then each party should generally be entitled one Bitcoin.
 As with any asset, one party could buy the other out provided there is agreement as to the valuation of the cryptocurrency.
 The main concern in family law is protecting against a party attempting to hide these digital assets.